zekunchen/DPnPP/README.md

 This code is provided for research purpose only.

 The "Jac" folder contains COMSOL + MATLAB simulation files.
 These can generate electric field data and reference conductivity.
-Afterwards, you can calculate the Jacobian matrix based on the formula (please modify the path before use; the files are already complete)
+Afterwards, you can calculate the Jacobian matrix based on the formula (please modify the path before use; the files are already complete).
+The Jacobian matrix J and forward model data are pre-calculated using COMSOL and provided in the data folder.
+Users can run the reconstruction directly without a COMSOL license.

 Run "Demo_Case1_UNNP.ipynb" for an example.
 (Using the pytorch)